userfrosting/learn/pages/02.sprinkles/03.first-site/docs.md

 ---
 title: Your First UserFrosting Site
+metadata:
     description: This guide walks you though the process of setting up your application by implementing a new Sprinkle.
 taxonomy:
     category: docs
 ---